Art

 Entry requirements

 Applicants to this programme should be 21 years or over by January 1st of the year they intend to start the programme.
-Applicants are expected to have completed a CEAD Level 6/7 Certificate or the equivalent and will be required to submit a portfolio as part of the selection process (see portfolio brief above).
+Applicants who are eligible to apply will have successfully completed a CEAD Level 7 University Certificate or the equivalent with 30 ECTS credits to carry forward.
 Applicants are also required to demonstrate a commitment to the development of an art practice and be willing to engage in a programme involving investigation and experimentation.

 Application Process